Stackclash/5e-vault/4. World Almanac/NPCs/Grazzt.md

     \ made of stone or metal become highly reflective, as though polished to a shine.\
     \ These surfaces become supernaturally mirrorlike.  " "name": ""
-- "desc": "If Graz'zt dies, these effects fade over the course of dice: 1d10|avg|noform\
+- "desc": "If Graz'zt dies, these effects fade over the course of 1d10 days."
-    \ (1d10) days."
   "name": ""
 "source":
 - "MPMM"